Margaret Thompson: Season five

 Season five opens in 1931, with Margaret still working at the investment office, which has been hit hard by the Great Depression.
 After her boss commits suicide, the company's owners find evidence of her deal with Rothstein, putting her job in jeopardy.
 She goes to Rothstein's widow, Carolyn (Shae D'lyn), to ask for help; Carolyn instead threatens to publicly reveal Margaret's ties to Nucky unless she gives her the profits from Rothstein's illegal stock trade.
 Desperate, Margaret goes to see Nucky for the first time in years.
 He agrees to help, but she suspects that he is up to something.
 Sure enough, Nucky gives her the money to pay Carolyn off – on the condition that she set up an account for him for use in driving down the stock price of a competitor, Mayflower Grain Inc. When Mayflower's stock plunges, one of the firm's partners, Joseph Kennedy (Matt Letscher), shows up at her office demanding answers.
 She advises Kennedy to short sell the stock, thus making a huge profit for himself and Nucky.
 Impressed, Kennedy gives her a share of the profits and offers to start a partnership with her.
 Newly rich, she meets one last time with Nucky, slow dancing with him as they say goodbye.

 Critical recognition

-In 2011, Macdonald and the rest of the cast of Boardwalk Empire was awarded the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
+In 2011, Macdonald and the rest of the cast of Boardwalk Empire were awarded the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.